 Luca surmised that the Cuban Gomez probably would refer to the the establishment as a bodega.
 Luca and his new, unwelcome partner watched the tense interaction through a pair of field glasses the mammoth man produced from inside his coat.
 Il Gigante peered through the glasses for thirty seconds moving his head back for forth slightly taking in the scene.
 The store’s windows were half-covered with colorful signs over equally colorful inventory.
 Even without the binoculars, Luca could partially make out the unfolding interaction.
 Il Gigante offered the glasses to Luca with a solitary word, “Pizzo.”
 Protection money.
 Luca had already concluded the same.

 Luca nodded once and accepted them.
-Raising them to his eyes, he was rewarded with a magnified view.
+Raising them to his eyes, he was rewarded with a magnified view as he swiveled the glasses back and forth taking in the entire scene.
 Two of Gomez’s bodyguards had taken up flanking positions behind the counter on either side of the petrified couple while the third stood a post outside the door.
 In the few minutes since the cabal arrived, this man had barred entrance to two potential customers.
 Just inside the glass door, Gomez partially obscured behind a bread rack was delivering a message.
 The Cuban leader moved his head in a calm, but authoritative manner.
 His words were most likely being dispensed in a soothing yet menacing manner.
 The man and the woman nodded apprehensively in response.

 This must have been the Cuban’s first encounter with these “protectees”.
 His gut roiled as a growing frustration swelled in his rib cage.
 Luca had come to know the Cuban’s modus operandi.
 He himself had used it many times.